 The testers also took turns lying near the edges to check for feelings of “roll-off.”
 Again, the bed’s coils provide excellent stability for sleepers and all of the testers felt very secure, even when changing sleep positions.

 Compared to other hybrid models, the Parachute Mattress is somewhat loud and prone to squeaking.
 Coil-on-coil hybrids often produce more noise than their counterparts with one coil layer, and this model is no exception.
 Owners are likely to experience sleep disruptions on the Parachute Mattress, especially if they easily awaken due to noise.

 For many couples, the Parachute Mattress will be ideal for sex.
 Four coil layers ensure a very responsive feel, which allows couples to use the entire surface of the bed and change positions easily.
 The wool comfort layer also provides good padding for their bodies, and offers some traction without sinking too deeply.

 The ideal firmness and thickness for a mattress largely depends on a sleeper’s body weight, shape, and preferred sleep position.
-In order to better inform our readers and avoid subjectivity in our review, the Tuck team evaluated the bed with sleep testers of varying body types and position preferences.
+In order to better inform our readers and avoid subjectivity in our review, our team evaluated the bed with sleep testers of varying body types and position preferences.